 London Visit: I’m lucky to live near Clissold Park which is a lovely green space in North London.
 It was opened in 1889 after being saved as much needed community space by Joseph Beck and John Runtz.
 The 22.57 hectares / 55.8 acres of lovely Green Flag parkland includes mature trees, ponds, animal enclosures, tennis courts and a brilliant play area.
-Situated in Stoke Newington (London Borough of Hackney), this park attracts the locals who visit in their droves as soon as the shows it’s face in the summer.
+Situated in Stoke Newington (London Borough of Hackney), this park attracts many locals as soon as the summer arrives.
 If you’re looking for a North London park or free things to do in London, make sure you visit Clissold Park.

 Clissold Park Amenities